President

 Board of Directors

-Katy Abel
+Katy

 Katy is a mom of five who practices Real Estate Law at Hunton Andrews Kurth LLP in Dallas.
 She is passionate about rescuing animals, lacrosse, and volunteering with charities that help those with special needs.
 The Abel family has three golden retrievers and a slew of other animals in their Highland Park Zoo.
 Katy’s legal experience lends itself to Bella’s Buddies’ mission and goals.